Today, on June 22. 2026, Sir Keir Starmer announced his resignation as leader of the Labour Party and Prime Minister of the United Kingdom.

 Tussell’s 2026 Public Sector Management Consulting Market Report puts this debate in context, revealing that management consultancy accounts for just 2% of total public procurement spending.

 This finding requires additional context.
-Around 70% of GMCA’s procurement spend with consultancy firms has gone to The Growth Company, a delivery partner closely linked to GMCA, rather than a conventional external consultancy.
+Around 70% of GMCA’s recent procurement spend with consultancy firms has gone to The Growth Company, a delivery partner closely linked to GMCA, rather than a conventional external consultancy.

 As of May 2026, an open FOI request is asking GMCA to clarify whether it treats The Growth Company as an in-house delivery vehicle, Teckal-exempt provider, arm’s-length contractor or strategic partner.